Becoming A Foster Care Parent

 - Contact us to request an application packet.

-Complete 36 hours of pre-service training.
+Complete 36 hours of pre-service training with Maple Star.
 Topics covered in this training include:

 - Maple Star Program Principles And Licensing Requirements